-(ii) Letters of Guarantee:
+(i) Letters of Guarantee:

-At December 31, 2019 and 2018, the Group had outstanding bank letters of guarantee in favor of various parties amounting to \$210 and \$272, respectively.
+At December 31, 2020 and 2019, the Group had outstanding bank letters of guarantee in favor of various parties amounting to \$18 and \$210, respectively.
 Such guarantees have been provided for the good execution of agreements.

-(iii) Investment in the United States:
+(ii) Investment in the United States:

 To remain current in the U.S. market, the Group is engaged in modifications to the Johnstown facility.
 The Group has signed agreements with various suppliers and contractors related to these modifications.
-Future minimum amounts payable under these agreements as at December 31, 2019 amounted to \$4,703 all of which is due within the next 9 months.
-Of the total future amounts payable, \$1,646 is denominated in Euro.
+Future minimum amounts payable under these agreements as at December 31, 2020 amounted to \$813 all of which is due within the next 9 months.
+Of the total future amounts payable, \$415 is denominated in Euro.